 Data migration involves moving a high volume of information across heterogeneous systems, such as files, databases, etc. However, before initiating the transfer via a data migration tool, it is essential to profile the data to identify discrepancies and resolve them to maintain consistency between the old and new systems.

 Data integration creates a holistic view of enterprise data by merging it from disparate sources.
-Profiling data in the initial phase of integration ensures that there are no errors when source data is integrated and loaded into a data warehouse, data hub, or data mart.
+Profiling data in the initial phase of integration ensures no errors when source data is integrated and loaded into a data warehouse, data hub, or data mart.

 Data cleansing, a primary step in the data preparation process, helps with error rectification and deduplication to authenticate the validity and relevance of the data.
 However, data cleansing is only beneficial for data sets you know are corrupt.
 Often, poor quality data loiters in the system unnoticed and unaddressed until it is identified via data profiling.

-Thus, data quality and data profiling tools methodically examine huge amounts of data to identify incorrect fields, null values, and other statistical irregularities that might affect data processes.
+Thus, data quality and profiling tools methodically examine vast amounts of data to identify incorrect fields, null values, and other statistical irregularities that might affect data processes.

 Why Do You Need Data Profiling?